SeanKilleen/seankilleen.github.io/_posts/2024-02-03-my-current-approach-to-software-delivery.md

 * Suggest a better approach
 * Pair/mob as helpful to produce the results we need.

+## Smaller Loops. ...No, Smaller Than That.

+There are things we do over and over again as a team/organization.
+The more of those loops we complete and improve upon, the faster we'll deliver great impact and adapt where needed.
+Whenever we shrink one of these loops, it's like compound interest thst makes us better over time.

+Almost everything below is an extension of this principle.

 ## Question Everything.
 Especially Me.

 I depend on our collective insight.
 I have a vision and work to find alignment with our team, but we'll only ever be as good as the issues we surface and resolve.